Josh Hasty: 2012–2014: Early career

-2020–2022: Hiatus and transition

-Hasty has been open about his struggles with burnout and depression.
+2020–present: Recent work

 In a 2019 interview with the Transcendental Meditation Blog, Hasty explained how meditation had become a vital tool for his mental wellbeing, stating, "It's this little sidekick that goes in and clears the clutter from my brain."
 In 2020, Hasty partnered with the David Lynch Foundation in Los Angeles to host weekly mediations for creatives worldwide struggling with mental health issues due to the COVID-19 pandemic.
-The meditations happened weekly for over four years and occasionally featured intimate conversations with Hasty and notable figures such as David Lynch and Twin Peaks actors.
-In August 2020, Josh Hasty posted was hospitalized for unknown health concerns and misdiagnosed with lymphoma.
+In August 2020, Josh Hasty was hospitalized with a lung infections.
 Hasty said this experience changed his perspective on life and inspired him to create work that promoted positive change and mental and physical health.
-In 2021, Hasty produced and directed an educational film project with South African Psychologist Susan David, Ph.D., based on her bestselling book and viral TEDTalk Emotional Agility.
+In 2021, Hasty produced an educational film project with South African psychologist Susan David.

-2023–present: Focusing on business growth

-In November 2023, Hasty began developing Relavox’s commercial advertising business.
-In its first year, Relavox produced international broadcast and online commercial campaigns with global brands Hilton, Burlington, Nestlé, and NBC Universal.

-Thought leadership and industry impact

-He underscores the importance of creating high-quality, audience-focused content, even during industry disruptions, and advocates for innovation beyond traditional media hubs.

-Professional affiliations

-Josh Hasty is a Producers Guild of America member.

 Personal life

-Josh Hasty was born and raised in Cincinnati, Ohio to Robert Hasty and Pamela Socha (née Hutton).
 He currently lives in Ohio with his wife, Lindsey Hasty, who is also co-founder of Relavox.